Generating Quantum Reservoir State Representations with Random Matrices: Framework

 where $\rho_{m}$ is the density matrix of the $m^{\text{th}}$ subsystem.
 Measurements like those in Equation~\ref{eqn:measure} would destroy the system state under study, thereby damaging the reservoir.
 Furthermore, larger measurements of the reservoir can be more expensive, particularly on a computer.
 Therefore, it may be favourable to reduce this complexity and measure local states.
 In practice, this is represented by substituting the trace operation for the partial trace

 where $\rho_{m} = tr_{\rho_{k}}\rho$ and $\rho_{k} = \bigotimes_{l}\rho_{l} : l \neq m$ is understood to be the composite formed without the test subsystem.
-With this approach, each test subsystem will be assigned its own state description, $s^{\alpha} \in \mathcal{R}^{P_{\alpha}\leq N}$.
+With this approach, each test subsystem will be assigned its own state representation, $s^{\alpha} \in \mathcal{R}^{P_{\alpha}\leq N}$.
 The reasoning is that one can now decide whether or not to apply all observable measurements to all test subsystems or choose some distribution strategy.
-The combined state description, $g$, will have the dimension $F = \bigoplus_{\alpha}P_{\alpha} : F \geq N$.
-Combining these state descriptions into a readout is then handled by the readout, or neural, layer of the reservoir.
+The combined state representation, $g$, will have the dimension $F = \bigoplus_{\alpha}P_{\alpha} : F \geq N$.
+Combining these state representations into a readout is then handled by the readout, or neural, layer of the reservoir.
 In this work, we randomly select test sites for each observable, $\mathcal{O}_{i}$, and concatenate their expectations before passing them to the readout layer.